 Role of the Chair of the Standards Council

-A member of the executive committee The Chair of the Standards Council will be the Board liaison to the council of experts convened to review and approve the core work and primary output of the Sustainability Accounting Standards Board, as such this member must have an in-depth understanding of SASB’s process and principals.
+As a member of the executive committee the Chair of the Standards Council will be the Board liaison to the council of experts convened to review and approve the core work and primary output of the Sustainability Accounting Standards Board, as such this member must have an in-depth understanding of SASB’s process and principals.
 This Board member will work closely with the Executive Director to ensure proper composition of the Standards Council as well as facilitate its recruitment.

 Role of the CEO

 The responsibilities of the Executive Director are to implement the strategic goals and objectives of the organization.
 The Executive Director gives direction and leadership toward the achievement of the organization’s philosophy, mission, strategy, and its annual goals and objectives.
 The Executive Director reports to the Board of Directors, primarily liaising with the Chair of the Board and the Executive Committee.
 The Executive Director is responsible for regularly informing the Board with regard to progress in implementing programs and any activities or situations necessary for the Board to fulfill its governance duties.

 The Executive Committee is chartered to make decisions necessary in the interim period between Board meetings.
 The Executive Committee will inform the Board of any interim decisions taken.
 The Executive Committee will consist of the Chairman of the Board, the Secretary, the Treasurer, the Chair of the Standards Council, and the Executive Director.

 The Development Committee is chartered to establish SASB’s fundraising strategy, which maps to the annual budget.
 The committee will work with SASB management to identify and build relationships with major donors and to engage the full board in development activities as appropriate.